playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaActions.md

 ## What is an Action?

-Most of the requests received by a Play application are handled by an `Action`.
+Most of the requests received by a Play application are handled by an *action*.

 An action is basically a Java method that processes the request parameters, and produces a result to be sent to the client.